MicrosoftDocs/azure-docs.sv-se/articles/purview/how-to-resource-set-pattern-rules.md

 ### <a name="example-1"></a>Exempel 1

-SAP-datauttrahering till fullständiga indata och deltabelastningar
+SAP-datauttrahering till fullständiga inbelastningar och deltabelastningar

 #### <a name="inputs"></a>Indata